-The relevant source files were reviewed and I surmised that double slashes were causing an issue.
+I surmised that double slashes were causing an issue after a source code review.
 Note the path for

-config.toml) leading to this was changed and the issue was resolved.
+config.toml) leading to this was changed resolving the issue.

 The Hugo version is something I’ve not found how to modify.
 It seems like it should be possible as its an environment variable in the build process.

 It occurred to me that if the Hugo version were to cause an issue, then I would require another approach.